 - Cementing a deal which can be achieved in the circuit court.

-- Bargaining for alternative programs which can result in dismissals pursuant to HYTA status for youthful offenders age 17 to 23 or MCL 333.7411 for first time drug offenders charged with possession of controlled substances or analogues.
+- Bargaining for alternative programs which can result in dismissals pursuant to HYTA status for youthful offenders, age 18 but before age 26, or MCL 333.7411 for first time drug offenders charged with possession of controlled substances or analogues.